 - Race: In the United States, white people are more vulnerable to lymphoma than African American and Asian American people.

 People with CNS lymphoma may not have any symptoms, or the symptoms might appear slowly.
-People who have symptoms may notice neurological changes, such as:
+People who have symptoms may notice neurological changes,

 - unexplained vomiting and nausea